routescroll/mystudy/DVA-C01.md

       - When a custom error page is returned.<br>
       - When the response is generated from a function that was triggered by a `viewer request` event.<br>
       - When CloudFront automatically redirects an HTTP request to HTTPS (when the value of Viewer protocol policy is Redirect HTTP to HTTPS).<br>
+- `HTTPS & SSL/TLS`
+  - Origin <===`Origin Protocol Policy`===> CloudFront <===`Viewer Protocol Policy`===> Viewer
+  - `Origin Access Identity (OAI)` 是用来保护S3上的Objects的

+# 个别题型
+###### A developer is creating an Auto Scaling group of Amazon EC2 instances.
+The developer needs to publish a custom metric to Amazon CloudWatch.
+Which method would be the MOST secure way to authenticate a CloudWatch PUT request?

+- Create an IAM role with the PutMetricData permission and create a new Auto Scaling launch configuration to launch instances using that role （正确）
+- Create an IAM role with the PutMetricData permission and modify the Amazon EC2 instances to use that role （错误）
+- > INCORRECT: "Create an IAM role with the PutMetricData permission and modify the Amazon EC2 instances to use that role" is incorrect as you <font color=red>should create a new launch configuration</font> for the Auto Scaling group <font color=red>rather than updating the instances manually</font>.